JonmarCorpuz/Writeups/TryHackMe CTF Writeups/ToolsRus (Easy).md

 END_TIME: Sun Jul  2 00:26:42 2023
 DOWNLOADED: 4612 - FOUND: 5
 ```

+#
+> Accessing the Tomcat's Web Manager Interface
-12. `firefox "http://{TARGET IP}:1234/manager"` to launch Firefox and redirect it to the target's Tomcat **/manager** page using the set of credentials that we previously found
+12. `firefox "http://{TARGET IP}:1234/manager"` to launch Firefox and redirect it to the target's Tomcat **/manager** page and log in using the set of credentials that we previously found

 ![](https://github.com/KnowCybersecurity/TryHackMe-Writeups/blob/main/TryHackMe%20CTF%20Writeups/Assets/THM%20-%20ToolsRus/Log%20Into%20Protected.png)

 ![](https://github.com/KnowCybersecurity/TryHackMe-Writeups/blob/main/TryHackMe%20CTF%20Writeups/Assets/THM%20-%20ToolsRus/Manager%20Logged%20In.png)

+#
+> Scanning for Web Vulnerability Using Nikto
 13. `nikto -id {USER:PASSWORD} -host http://{TARGET IP}:1234/manager/html` to scan for potential web vulnerabilities on the target host while focusing at uncovering potential security weaknesses that could lead to unauthaurized disclosure of sensitive data using the provided ID credentials
 ```bash
 root@ip-10-10-171-134:~# nikto -id bob:bubbles -host http://10.10.199.35:1234/manager/html